 This randomized, double-blind, placebo-controlled, crossover study will evaluate both the acute and loading efficacy of a self-described cognitive enhancing nutritional supplement, MindGain, on cognitive performance during repetitive cognitive testing.
 The results of this study will permit us to determine whether the right dietary constituents are beneficial to enhance cognitive performance during repetitive cognitive tasks.
 Preventing stress induce cognitive impairment through natural health product supplementation can be a realistic and natural way to improve cognitive performance during repetitive cognitive testing.

-If you are interested in participating, please contact Dr. Delphie Dugal-Tessier at email@example.com Include in the subject line: Cognitive performance study or click here (LINK COMING SOON) to compete the online screening questionnaire.
+We finished participants recruitment as of August 2022, but if you are interested in the product, please contact Dr. Delphie Dugal-Tessier at firstname.lastname@example.org .
+Include in the subject line: Cognitive Performance Study.

 Funding source: Industrial Research Assistant Program (IRAP) grants.